go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/06-tools.md

 Before running this code, please ensure you have correctly configured the relevant environment variables.
 :::

-### Defining Tools
+### Defining a Tool
 `tools.NewFunc(...)` is the core method for creating a function-based tool, which includes the following parameters:

-**name**: The name of the tool, used to identify the tool.
+**name**: The name of the tool, used to identify it.

-**description**: The description of the tool, used to inform the user about the tool's functionality.
+**description**: The description of the tool, used to inform users about its functionality.

-**handler**: The handler function of the tool, used to process the tool's request and return the result.
+**handler**: The handler function of the tool, used to process tool requests and return results.
 When defining the handler, a wrapper is required to convert an ordinary Go function into a tool handler function that **blades** can recognize.

 ```go
 // WeatherReq represents a request for weather information.